luciamartinf/TFM/README.md

 # TFM

-This GitHub repository houses the code and associated resources for my Master's thesis titled **"Studying fecal microbiota transplantation in HIV patients by novel functional profiling and enrichment method"**.
+This GitHub repository houses the code and associated resources for my Master's thesis titled **"Studying fecal microbiota transplantation in HIV patients by novel functional profiling and enrichment method"** and published on july 6^{th} 2023 as part of the Master's degree in Computational Biology from Universidad Politécnica de Madrid

 ## Content

 The following folders are included in this repository:

-- lablogs: Bash scripts to execute the performeed standard shotgun metagenomics pipeline using SLURM as job scheduler.
+- 'lablogs': Bash scripts to execute the performeed standard shotgun metagenomics pipeline using SLURM as job scheduler.
-- emapper-profiler: Source code and documentation of the developed functional profiling tool
+- 'emapper-profiler': Source code and documentation of the developed functional profiling tool
-- DataAnalysisR: R scripts to analyze the functional potential of the profiled samples
+- 'DataAnalysisR': R scripts to analyze the functional potential of the profiled samples

 ## Abstract